 When you arrive at Koko King, you’ll see swings on the dock and a white sandy beach.
 There are floating daybeds where you can book for the day.
 During the day, you can relax at the beach, and at night Koko King Beach turns into a dance party.
 Once a month there is a full moon party.

 There are tubes you can borrow to float in the ocean, a giant raft to lounge in with your friends, and a big blow-up floaty that’s perfect to entertain the kids.
 You can also rent a standup paddleboard or pay to use the pool.

-Stay on a remote paradise at the We’Yu Boutique Hotel in Koko King Beach.
+Stay in a remote paradise at the We’Yu Boutique Hotel on Northside Beach (Koko King Beach.)
 While anyone can take a water taxi to Koko King beach, hotel guests are welcome to use the pool and all the facilities.
 A complimentary cocktail and continental breakfast are included with your stay.

 Getting back to Caye Caulker

 When you’re ready to go back to Caye Caulker, head to the same dock you arrived at and wait for the next boat ride.